 The practical consequence: everyone cannot repay simultaneously.
 Someone must default, or new debt must be issued to service old debt — which itself carries interest.
 Student debt alone stands at $1.84 trillion in the United States.
 Total household debt exceeds $17 trillion.
 The gap between what is owed and what exists is baked into the architecture.

 We are not making a claim about central banking as a secret conspiracy.
 We are describing a mathematical property of the lending system that has been documented by economists across the political spectrum.
 The interest on debt that was never created as money produces a structural deficit.
 Participants compete for a pool of money that is, by construction, insufficient for everyone.
 That is zero-sum by design, not by choice.
+And you have felt it in every financial decision you have ever made under pressure.

 The FDA-to-pharmaceutical revolving door has been documented so extensively that it barely registers as news anymore.
 A 2016 BMJ study found that a significant portion of the 107 FDA officials who participated in drug approvals between 2001 and 2010 subsequently took positions at the companies whose products they had approved.
 NBER research has documented similar patterns in patent examination: examiners systematically favor applications from likely future employers.

 We want to be clear about what this is and is not.
 It is not bribery.
 Nobody hands anyone an envelope.
 Regulators are not corrupt in the criminal sense.
 They are hired.
 After years of public-sector pay, they take private-sector jobs at companies they understand well — the ones they regulated.
 The incentive is so ordinary it is almost invisible.
 And the effect is the same as if someone had scripted it: regulation serves the regulated, barriers to entry protect incumbents, and the public interest becomes a secondary consideration in systems nominally designed around it.
+You have encountered this wall if you have ever tried to build something that disrupts an incumbent.

-What if 80% of education is signaling?
+80% of education is signaling

 Bryan Caplan's research in The Case Against Education presents evidence that approximately 80% of the economic return to education comes from signaling — demonstrating conformity, conscientiousness, and intelligence to employers — rather than from skills actually learned.
 The remaining 20% is genuine human capital.